The role of exchangeability in causal inference: Exchangeability and ignorability

-with $\phi$ parametrizing the causal effect of $Z_i$ on $Y_i$ when controlling for $X_i$, as in this case the inferences would be the same as under the experimental design.
+with $\phi$ parametrizing the causal effect of $Z_i$ on $Y_i$ when controlling for $X_i$ as in this case, the inferences would be the same as under the experimental design.
 However, parametrizing causal effects directly would be reliant on statistical models, whereas the convention in causal inference literature, especially in potential outcome formulations, is to define the causal contrasts of interest first without reference to models.
 We address model-free definitions of causal contrasts in the present framework in Section \ref{section:definition}, where parametric models may then be utilized to obtain estimators for such contrasts.

-\subsection{Connection to other latent variable formulations.}
+\subsection{Connection to Other Latent Variable Formulations}

-Under the point treatment setting, the infinite extension of criterion \eqref{equation:spope} is equivalent in terms of its implications to other conditions for unconfounded inferences stated in terms of conceptual latent variables representing general confounding.
+Under the point treatment setting, the implications of the infinite extension of criterion \eqref{equation:spope} are equivalent to other conditions for unconfounded inferences stated in terms of conceptual latent variables representing general confounding.
 For instance, Definition 1 of \citet{arjas:2012} connects unconfounded inferences to the conditional independence property $Z_i \independent U_i \mid X_i$.
 This in turn directly implies that $Z_i \independent f(z, x, U_i) \mid X_i = x$, and further the stability property similarly to Section \ref{section:conditioning}.

 Although formulations in terms of latent variables need not rely on causal graphs, the absence of unmeasured confounders can be stated equivalently in terms of the back-door criterion of \citet[][p.
-79]{pearl:2009(1)}; in the absence of the arrow $U_i \longrightarrow Z_i$ in the right-hand panel of Figure \ref{figure:dag1randomized}, $X_i$ blocks every path between $Z_i$ and $Y_i$ that contains an arrow into $Z_i$ (and is not a descendant of $Z_i$), which implies that $X_i$ is sufficient to control for confounding.
-Alternatively, the conditional independence property $Z_i \independent U_i \mid X_i$ can be read directly from the graph of Figure \ref{figure:dag1randomized} using for example the moralization criterion of \citet{lauritzen1989mixed}.
+79]{pearl:2009(1)}; in the absence of a direct arrow $U_i \longrightarrow Z_i$ in the right-hand panel of Figure \ref{figure:dag1randomized}, $X_i$ blocks every path between $Z_i$ and $Y_i$ that contains an arrow into $Z_i$ (and is not a descendant of $Z_i$), which implies that $X_i$ is sufficient to control for confounding.
+Alternatively, the conditional independence property $Z_i \independent U_i \mid X_i$ can be read directly from the graph of Figure \ref{figure:dag1randomized} using, for example, the moralization criterion of \citet{lauritzen1989mixed}.

-\subsection{Connection to the potential outcomes notation}
+\subsection{Connection to the Potential Outcomes Notation}